 In June, students will be asked to complete a housing form on the First-Year Dashboard.
 This form asks a few basic questions that assist Residence Life staff in assigning roommates (e.g. sleep and study preferences).
 An effort will be made to honor specific roommate requests, but such requests will likely impact at least one student's ability to live with his/her seminar.
 Most first-year rooms are doubles, but a few triples and singles are also available.

 A Diverse Community

 Part of the educational experience at Gettysburg includes the opportunity to meet and live among different people.
 Housing is therefore assigned to students at Gettysburg College without regard to race, color, religion, ethnic or national origin, age, physical challenge, or sexual orientation.

 First-year students may choose to live in a gender-neutral room.
 This option allows two students to share a double room regardless of students' sex or gender.
 Gender-neutral housing is not intended for romantic couples.
 Please review the gender-neutral housing policy and FAQs page for further information.

 Gettysburg College offers a substance-free program, First-Year RISE (Respecting Individual Student Expectations).
 Students who choose to participate in this program make a commitment to maintain a living environment which promotes and respects healthy lifestyle choices.
 All residence hall facilities managed by the College are officially smoke-free.

 Gettysburg College provides reasonable housing accommodations for students with disabilities.
 Housing accommodations are determined on a case-by-case basis according to documented need and prevailing standards for reasonable accommodations.
-Please review the information on how to apply for Special Needs Housing.
+Please review the information on how to apply for Disability Accommodations.